limiaoyu/limiaoyu.github.io/_pages/about.md

 I am a postdoctoral researcher at Intelligent Computing Lab, SIGS of Tsinghua University, working with Prof. Xiu Li(李秀教授).
 Previously, I did my Ph.D. from September 2018 to June 2022 at the School of Informatics, in Xiamen University, China, supervised by Professor Cuihua Li(李翠华教授) and co-supervised by Professor Yanyun Qu (曲延云教授).

 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, unsupervised learning, transfer learning).
+Recently, I also focus on digital human avatar, including 3D human pose reconstruction, multimodality-driven 3D human motion generation.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!

 _______________________________________________________________________________________________________
 <h3>